hopchouinard/Claraforge/why-it-works/META-TheClaraverseApproach.md

 > *“We’re not iterating on docs.
 We’re iterating on *thinking*—and that should never sit still.”*

-Welcome to the Claraverse Approach.
+Welcome to the Claraforge Approach.
 If it feels a bit unruly, good.
 That means it’s alive.

 ---

-*File location: `why-it-works/META-TheClaraverseApproach.md`*
+*File location: `why-it-works/META-TheClaraforgeApproach.md`*